-Banks, credit unions and online lenders offer $100,000 business loans of different types, including: term loans, lines of credit, accounts receivable financing and more.
-However, your business needs to meet basic annual revenue and time in business requirements to qualify for a loan — no matter which lender you choose.
+Business lenders offer $100,000 business loans of all types, including term loans, lines of credit, accounts receivable financing and more.
+However, your business typically needs to meet basic credit, annual revenue and time-in-business requirements to qualify for a loan.

 Compare providers for $100,000 business loans